 Long lived tradition

-The alarm call of the bells: their noise goes through Mark like leg and deep into the earth.
-There the grass is awakened after barren winter.
-It should grow rich.
+The wake-up call of the bells: their noise goes through marrow like leg and deep into the earth.
+There, after a barren winter, the grass is awakened.
+Full it shall grow.
 That is the goal.
-That's why they take care of each year - the "Grass Explanatory" in Schwaz.
+That's what they take care of every year - the "Grasausläuter" in Schwaz.

-Anyone who wants to sleep late and enjoyably that day in his cozy bed in Schwaz can not.
-"That's why we're leaving at half past nine - people have to fly out of their beds," admits Reinhard Hechenblaickner.
-Repentance or pity are the last impulses that move him on this confession.
-That's the way it is.
-And that's the way it should be.
-No, that's how it must be, after all, the noise that makes the Schwazers fly out of their beds has a wondrous sense.
-"We are finally driving out the winter and we're churning out the grass - it starts to sprout and grows again," he says.
+Whoever wants to sleep in his so cozy bed in Schwaz long and enjoyable on this day, can not.
+"That's why we leave already at half past nine - people have to fly out of their beds," admits Reinhard Hechenblaickner.
+Remorse or pity are the last emotions that move him during this confession.
+That's how it is.
+And that's how it should be.
+No, this is how it has to be, after all, the noise that sends the people of Schwaz flying from their beds has a miraculous purpose.
+"We finally drive out the winter and ring out the grass - that it starts to sprout and grow again," he still says.

 Reinhard Hechenblaickner is a lieutenant.
-But on this very special day his title does not leave anybody standing.
+On this very special day, however, his title doesn't make anyone stand at attention.
 On the contrary.
-Movement is what flows through the city of Schwaz acoustically and very concretely, when Hechenblaickner and his comrades of the first Schwazer Schützenkompanie go out to shake with enormous loud bells not only the sleepyheads, but rather the earth itself.
+Movement is what flows through the city of Schwaz acoustically and quite concretely when Hechenblaickner and his comrades of the First Schwaz Rifle Company set off to shake awake not only the sleepyheads but rather the earth itself with enormously loud ringing.

-Nobody really knows how old this custom is.
-Maybe that's not all that important, it's about keeping alive a tradition whose meaning and purpose could hardly be more beautiful.
-But the historical "G'schicht'n are always exciting.
-In her book "Folklore from the Bavarian-Austrian Alpine Region" from 1910, Marie Andree-Eysn cited Franz Wieser or from his communications and stated in beautiful Old German script that the grass-clearers in Schwaz formerly wore masks and thereby approached the Perchten.
-"But the masks came off, and the grass clippers then painted their faces with soot, and, since they were always served with schnapps by the peasants, drove all kinds of nonsense, so that the authorities rang off the grass.
-Now it is allowed in a moderate form again and the boys are now, wherever they come, usually milk as a drink," she writes.
+So exactly no one actually knows how old this custom is.
+Perhaps that is also not so important, it is nevertheless a matter of the fact that thereby a tradition lives on, whose sense and purpose could be hardly more beautiful.
+But the historical "G'schichtl'n" are always exciting.
+In her book "Volkskundliches aus dem bayrisch-österreichischen Alpengebiet" (Folklore from the Bavarian-Austrian Alpine Region) from 1910, Marie Andree-Eysn quoted Franz Wieser or rather from his communications and recorded in beautiful old German script that the Grasausläuter in Schwaz used to wear masks and thereby approached the Perchten.
+"But the masks came off and the Grasausläuter then painted their faces with soot and, since they were always served schnapps by the farmers, got up to all kinds of mischief, so that the authorities stopped the Grasausläuten.
+Now it is allowed again in a moderate form and the boys get now, where they come, mostly milk as a drink," she writes.